You need to enable Push Notifications in the app and in the backend services (server).

-To turn on messages for this app in backend services:
+To turn on messages for the app in the backend services:

-- Check the Enable Push Notifications check box to enable Push Notifications for this app.
+- Select the Enable Push Notifications check box to enable Push Notifications for this app:

 Push Notifications require using a database.
 The database stores all registered devices and allows sending targeted Push Notification messages.